SwissDataScienceCenter/renku/docs/developer/services/resource_manager_service.rst

 Authorization Flow
 ------------------

-Whenever a user calls one of the platform services, said service may require to access to resources on behalf of the user.
+Whenever a user calls one of the platform services, said service may request access to resources on behalf of the user.
 The same applies in the case of an application performing a request (e.g. read a file); the service will request access to the resource on behalf of the user who launched that application.